awsdocs/amazon-mwaa-user-guide/doc_source/working-dags-dependencies.md

 ### Using the AWS CLI<a name="configuring-dag-dependencies-upload-cli"></a>

 The AWS Command Line Interface \(AWS CLI\) is an open source tool that enables you to interact with AWS services using commands in your command\-line shell\.
-To complete the steps in this section, you need the following:
+To complete the steps on this page, you need the following:
 + [AWS CLI – Install version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 + [AWS CLI – Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

-**To upload using the AWS CLI**
+****

 1. Use the following command to list all of your Amazon S3 buckets\.